oroce/web-development-workshop/workshop-4.md

 ---

 class: middle, center
-# So what can we monitored in a chatroom?
+# So what can we monitor in a chatroom?

 * new incident is open
 * incident has been acknowledged
 * incident has been escalated to a new person
 * new commit or pull request
 * deployment has been started
-* deployment failed / succeeded
+* deployment failed/succeeded

 ---
 class: center, middle